etelford38/PPMS_data_analysis/README.md

 	Note: To save the plot as an image file, use the save button on the toolbar above the graph.

 10. Additional functions:
-	- Making plots with multiple traces or creating new plots: The folder icon adds traces to the same plot, or create a new plot.
+	- Making plots with multiple traces or creating new plots: The folder icon adds traces to the same plot, or creates a new plot.
 	- Rename Tabs: Double clicking the tab title will open a new window that will allow you to enter a new name for the tab.

 # Data-file constraints: